 Familiarize Yourself With Client Billing Policies

 Every client has its own billing policies and procedures.
 These policies are often contained in the client’s retention or engagement letter.
-These billing policies may set forth staffing limitations, budgetary guidelines, disbursement policies and specific timekeeping guidelines.
-By becoming cognizant of the ground rules at the outset, you can more responsibly account for your time and meet client expectations.
+These billing policies may set forth staffing limitations, budgetary guidelines, disbursement policies, and specific timekeeping guidelines.
+By becoming aware of the ground rules at the outset, you can more responsibly account for your time and meet client expectations.

 Corporate clients are making increased use of task-based billing.
 Task-based billing tracks a firm’s billing by litigation task.
 Each substantive activity is assigned a computer code that is pre-selected by the client.
 The coded invoice is then electronically sorted and analyzed, allowing an in-depth analysis of an invoice.
 Part of familiarizing yourself with client billing policies is learning and properly applying the myriad of specialized task-based billing codes unique to each client.